spiceai/docs/spiceaidocs/docs/reference/spicepod/models.md

 ### `name`

-A unique identifier for this model configuration.
+A unique identifier for this model component.

 ### `files`

-An optional list of files associated with this model.
+Optional.
+A list of files associated with this model.
 Each file has:

 - `path`: The path to the file
 - `name`: Optional.
 A name for the file